 Skip links

-First generated in the United States, OSHA has still been playing a vital role in safeguarding employee safety in all kinds of industries, including construction and general industry.
-By keeping our focus on General industries that include industries that are not classified as construction, maritime activities, or agriculture.
+Created after the constant struggle for worker protection in the United States, OSHA has still been playing a vital role in safeguarding employee safety in all kinds of industries, including construction and general industry, by keeping our focus on General industries, including industries that are not classified as construction, maritime activities, or agriculture.
 OSHA general industry standards are specifically established to promote safety regulations in workplaces like laboratories or offices.

 Overview Of OSHA Standards For The General Industry